HarshitBK/NLP-Assignment3/README.md

 # Answer 3

 a.
-The fine tuned code of classification SST-2 can be found in the fine-tuningsst2.ipynb
+The fine tuned code of classification SST-2 can be found in the fine-tuningsst2-1922ee.ipynb

 b.
-The fine tuned code of Question- Answering SQuAD can be found in .ipynb
+The fine tuned code of Question- Answering SQuAD can be found in finetuning-Squad.ipynb

 # Answer 4
 Scores for the metrics on the test split are-